ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/04-setup-azure-iot-hub.md

 *  Auto generated table of contents
 {:toc}

 In this lab, you will provision a new Azure IoT Hub.
-Once you have the IoT Hub created, you will be able to create a new Azure IoT device (a software reference to your physical device) that you will use to send telemetry to Azure.
+Creating and provisioning an IoT Hub will allow you to create new Azure IoT devices (a software reference to your physical device) that can send telemetry data to Azure.

 # Bill of Materials
-What you will need:
+In this lab you will need the following:

 1. An Azure Account.

 # Setup an Azure IoT Hub
 {% include azure/setup-iot-hub.md %}

-# Option 1: Install the IoT Hub Explorer Command Line Interface

-__Cross Platform__

-{% include azure/install-iothub-explorer.md %}

-# Create a New Azure IoT Device with the IoTHub-Explorer
-{% include azure/new-device-iothubexplorer.md %}

-# Option 2: Install Azure IoT Hub DeviceExplorer (Windows Only)
+# Option 1: Install Azure IoT Hub DeviceExplorer (Windows Only)

-__Windows Only__

 {% include azure/install-device-explorer.md %}

-# Create a New Azure IoT Device with the DeviceExplorer
+## Create a New Azure IoT Device with the DeviceExplorer
 {% include azure/new-device-deviceexplorer.md %}

 For more information on how to use DeviceExplorer, the Project [deviceexplorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) is available on Github.

+# Option 2: Install the IoT Hub Explorer Command Line Interface (Cross Platform)

+{% include azure/install-iothub-explorer.md %}

+## Create a New Azure IoT Device with the IoTHub-Explorer
+{% include azure/new-device-iothubexplorer.md %}

 # Conclusion &amp; Next Steps